DollaR84/radioCenter/radioCenter/doc/en/readme.md

 * manually;

 ## List of changes:
+### Version 3.0.0
+* created a collection mechanism for selecting radio stations from catalogs;
+* added 3 collections with radio stations;
+* made a mechanism for automatically checking each radio station in the collections for functionality;
+* added a manual check of the radio station for functionality;
+* added playback of the radio station directly in the list of collections;
+* added saving radio stations from the collection to the general list;
+* added filtering in collections by status;
+* added filtering in collections by text in the title;
+* added filtering in collections by text in additional information;
+* added closing dialog boxes by pressing ESC;
+* added copying the link to the radio station to the clipboard in the main list and in collection lists;
+* improved switching stations using hot keys, as previously it did not always switch;

 ### Version 2.1.0
 * added checking and correction if errors are found in the indexing of stations;
 * added Spanish localization (Rémy Ruiz);